NRCHKB/node-red-contrib-homekit-bridged/README.md

 Output messages are in the same format as input messages.
 They are emitted from the node when it receives _Characteristics_ updates from a paired iOS device.

-Currently, there are two main and one mandatory output port for homekit-service in node-red.
+Currently, there are two main and one conditional output port for homekit-service in node-red.

 1. onChange, is fired when a value has been changed, this is the most recommended to use for most cases.
 2. onSet, is fired every time a value has been set (even to the same value as before), it is used to capture repeated input like Television pilot buttons.